Geronimo: An American Legend: Casting

 Hill says when he started pushing the script there was pressure to cast a white actor in the lead.
-He said, "The first thing I heard was, 'Why can't we have X or Y Caucasian put on makeup and play Geronimo?
+He said: "The first thing I heard was, 'Why can't we have X or Y Caucasian put on makeup and play Geronimo?
 If you do that, we'll make the movie.'
 I said, 'You can't do that.'
 They wouldn't think of having a Caucasian actor play a black leader.
 The implications are just staggering ...
 That kind of casting became unthinkable after Dances With Wolves.
 When the script got active again last fall, there was no question that we would have an Indian actor in the lead."

 Wes Studi was cast in the lead after impressing in The Last of the Mohicans (1992).
 The other star attached early on was Jason Patric, who Gross described as "a young actor everybody in Hollywood believes in, but who does few pictures and has never had a hit."
 He was cast in February 1993.
 Gross says that although Studi and Patric were cast, "Columbia found ways of not letting Walter start the picture ... there is endless talk about casting and the script."

-In April 1993 Gene Hackman and Robert Duvall committed to the film, making it seem more likely that it would get made.
-On 27 April 1993, Gross wrote in his diary, "more than any movie Walter has done in the 11 years I've known him, and certainly more than on our three previous films together, he not only knows how to make this film, but is including far more of himself – his heart and soul and his convictions about life, so to speak."
+In April 1993, Gene Hackman and Robert Duvall committed to the film, making it seem more likely that it would get made.
+On April 27 1993, Gross wrote in his diary, "more than any movie Walter has done in the 11 years I've known him, and certainly more than on our three previous films together, he not only knows how to make this film, but is including far more of himself – his heart and soul and his convictions about life, so to speak."
 Gross added that "I think his inclinations and dispositions match the story and the material.
 His instincts will serve him.
 Walter deeply loves these nineteenth century people in a way I'm not sure he ever loves his modern characters.
 And his aesthetic commitments to reticence and suggestion in characterisation is truer to these people than in some other cases."

-The part of Al Sieber was expanded when Robert Duvall was cast in the role.
+The part of Al Sieber was expanded when Duvall was cast in the role.
 Under the deal, Duvall's production company, Butcher's Run Films, signed an arrangement with Columbia.

 Duvall later called the film "a paid vacation", adding that he loved the role of Sieber.
 "He was one of the top Indian scouts and an interesting enough guy that you could do a whole movie about him, because he could out-track, out-scout, out-ride and out-hunt most Indians.
 They both feared him and liked him."
 Gross said "I can truthfully say that we've had fewer bad suggestions from the studio on this film than on any I've worked on."

-An original draft of the script included scenes with Mrs. Gatewood, but these were cut out for budgetary reasons.
+An original draft of the script included scenes with Charles B. Gatewood's wife Georgia McCulloh Gatewood, but these were cut out for budgetary reasons.